Dynamic Longest Common Substring in Polylogarithmic Time: Partially Dynamic LCS

+For the first case, after retrieving a marked leaf in the subtree of each of $u''$ and $v''$, we employ the data structure we described above for that pair of marked leaves, hence answering the query in $\cO(1)$ time.
+Note that, for each node we can precompute a pointer to a marked leaf in its subtree in $\cO(m)$ total time.

-The second and the third possibility are symmetric, so we focus on the second.
+The second and the third cases are symmetric, so let us focus on the second one.
 By removing all marked leaves and their ancestors from $\T_{1}$ we obtain a collection of smaller trees, each containing less than $n/b$ leaves.
 Because $u'$ is below $u''$, $u$ and $u'$ belong to the same smaller tree.
-For technical reasons, we want to work with $\cO(b)$ smaller trees, so we merge all smaller trees between two consecutive marked leaves by adding the subtree induced by their roots in $\T_{1}$.
-Now consider the smaller tree $\T_{1}^{i}$ containing $u$ (and, by assumption, also $u''$).
+For technical reasons, we want to work with $\cO(b)$ smaller trees, so we merge all smaller trees between two consecutive marked leaves by adding the subtree induced by their roots in~$\T_{1}$.
+Now, let us consider the smaller tree $\T_{1}^{i}$ containing $u$ (and, by assumption, also $u''$).
 We extract the subtree of $\T_{2}$ induced by the leaves of $\T_{1}^{i}$, call it $\T_{2}^{i}$, and build a smaller instance of HIA for $\T_{1}^{i}$ and $\T_{2}^{i}$.
-To query the smaller instance, we need to replace $v$ by its nearest ancestor that belong to $\T_{2}^{i}$.
-This can be preprocessed for each $i$ and $v$ in $\cO(bm)$ space.
+To query the smaller instance, we need to replace $v$ by its nearest ancestor that belongs to $\T_{2}^{i}$.
+This can be preprocessed for each $i$ and $v$ in $\cO(bm)$ time.
 By construction, $\T_{1}^{i}$ and $\T_{2}^{i}$ contain less than $n/b$ leaves, and each node of $\T_{1}$ shows up in at most two trees $\T_{1}^{i}$.
-Each node of $\T_{2}$ might appear in multiple trees $\T_{2}^{i}$, but the number of non-leaf nodes in $\T_{2}^{i}$ is smaller than its number of leaves, so the overall number of non-leaf nodes is smaller than $m$, and consequently the overall number of nodes is smaller than $2m$.
+Each node of $\T_{2}$ might appear in multiple trees $\T_{2}^{i}$, but the number of non-leaf nodes in $\T_{2}^{i}$ is smaller than its number of leaves, so the overall number of non-leaf nodes is smaller than $m$, and consequently the overall number of nodes is smaller than $2m$. \end{proof}

-The construction time can be verified to be at most the size of the structure. \end{proof}

-\begin{theorem} It is possible to maintain an LCS of a dynamic string $S$ and a static string $T$, each of length at most $n$, (i) after an $\cO(n\log^2 n)$-time preprocessing in $\cO(\log^2 n)$ time per substitution operation, or (ii) after an $\cO(n^{1+\eps})$-time preprocessing in $\cO(\log\log n)$ time per substitution operation, for any constant $\eps>0$. \end{theorem}

-We now briefly explain the reduction to HIA in the interests of self-containment and developing intuition in a relatively easier setting before we move on to the harder problem of maintaining an LCS of two dynamic strings.